Best Eagle’s Syndrome Treatment

 There are a few related research articles about effective therapy and treatment options for Eagle syndrome.
 The vast majority of published literature cites medication or invasive procedures such as styloidectomy or steroidal injections.
 Prescription and over-the-counter medicines have not been shown to manage ES patients effectively.
 In our option, surgery and steroidal injections should be the last option.

-According to a new study, doctors and patients should be aware of the complications and side-effects of steroidal injections for classification and arthritis.
+According to a new study, doctors and patients should know the complications and side effects of steroidal injections for classification and arthritis.
 In October 2019, the Journal of Radiology published research that looked at 459 patients who had received corticosteroid injections.
 Researchers reported an accelerated progression of osteoarthritis (ossification) and other effects.
-The study was concentrated on the knees and hips.
-Long-term steroid injections into the upper neck at the base-of-the-skull should be avoided as there are cranial and spinal nerves and soft tissue there; steroidal injections to this area may lead to premature wear and tear.
-Moreover, Eagle syndrome is a condition related to ossification (a form of osteoarthritis) of the stylohyoid ligament, which connects to the styloid process.
+The authors concentrated the study on the knees and hips.
+Long-term steroid injections into the upper neck at the base of the skull should be avoided as there are cranial and spinal nerves and soft tissue there; steroidal injections to this area may lead to premature wear and tear.
+Moreover, Eagle syndrome is related to ossification (a form of osteoarthritis) of the stylohyoid ligament, which connects to the styloid process.

 Invasive Therapeutic Procedures Should Be Carefully Planned.

 The styloid process runs between the internal and external carotid arteries.
 Also, other nearby structures include the jugular vein and the occipital artery.
 There are also sensitive nerve fibers that exit the neck and cranial nerves.
 Here is the list of cranial nerves that are close to the styloid process: